 Winter in the city

-The same restaurants and bars that you enjoy all summer become even more lively in the winter, as more people spend their nights indoors.
+The same restaurants and bars that you enjoy all summer become even more lively during winter, as more people spend their nights indoors.
 But the outdoor fun doesn't end in the colder months.
 In fact, there are a host of winter activities that shed a totally different light on Yellowknife.
 Grab your thermal undies and parka, and head out into the city.

 Another unique landmark is the Legislative Assembly building of the Northwest Territories.
 The government building sits on the shores of Frame Lake, a short walk from the town centre.
 Stop by for a tour and check out the Aboriginal artwork and polar bear-hide rug that adorn the Chamber.